 I have lived my life as so many things…

-The girl who cries too much, The girl who gets too angry, The girl who can’t pay attention or remember ANYTHING ever, The girl who’s always anxious… The list can go on for a while.
+The girl who cries too much, The girl who gets too angry, The girl who can’t pay attention or remember ANYTHING ever, The girl who’s always anxious or sad… The list can go on for a while.
 My whole life I felt like I was off on just about everything.
 Every year I watched the people around me effortlessly catch on to how life worked, handling every situation with grace and confidence while I was still trying to figure out how to keep up with the mundane everyday tasks of being a young adult without losing my damn mind.

 I spent most of my life desperately trying to catch up,